 You’ll find lots of variations on the traditional king cake recipe online, and some of them are actually super simple.

-Order Themed Takeout
+Order Themed Takeout (Or Make Your Own!)

 No time to bake?
 No problem—get festive takeout instead!

 While king cake is a little hard to find in some areas, you can almost certainly find a New Orleans-inspired dish like a po’boy or hushpuppies.
 In a pinch, any type of fried seafood will feel appropriately Southern.
-(You can also make your own po’boys at home pretty easily if cooking for yourself is more your style.)

 Stock Up on Louisiana Brews